ovh/docs/pages/platform/kubernetes-k8s/installing-go-operator/guide.en-ca.md

 As an operator is a custom API in Kubernetes, you need to develop it.
 Thankfully there are frameworks to help you to develop your own operator.
 The most important [framework](https://operatorframework.io/operator-capabilities/) allows you to develop an operator with Ansible, Helm and Go.
-Another kind of frameworks exists to use other languages, like Java for instance with the [Java operator SDK](https://github.com/java-operator-sdk/java-operator-sdk).
+Other frameworks exist to use other languages, like Java for instance with the [Java operator SDK](https://github.com/java-operator-sdk/java-operator-sdk).

 As we can see in the tutorial below, the capability of the developed operator depends on the language.
 For example, developing an operator with Go offers lots of capabilities.